 You get four musicians who work together in the Toledo Symphony Orchestra, the region's premier musical organization, and have played together in a string quartet since 2003.

-You get sixty years of combined experience playing at special events in a dozen countries throughout the globe.
+You get seventy years of combined experience playing at special events in a dozen countries throughout the globe.

 You get the adaptability of seasoned professionals who have seen and heard it all...and know how to come up with the musical touches that will make each event seem like it had its own specially designed soundtrack.